oconnor663/bao/docs/spec.md

 As noted above, there's no "high security" variant of Bao.
-However, in some future world with large quantum computers, it could theoretically make sense to define a new hash function targetting a 256-bit security level.
+However, in some future world with large quantum computers, it could theoretically make sense to define a new hash function targeting a 256-bit security level.
 We could achieve that by replacing BLAKE2s with BLAKE2b with very few other changes.

 ### Would hashing the length as associated data improve the security of the decoder?